 AWS has so many services it will often lead to information overload.

-Welcome to the anxiety of being a developer trying to keep up with all the changes that constantly come from the options that can be deployed in cloud.
+Welcome to the anxiety of being a developer trying to keep up with all the changes that constantly come from the options deployed in the cloud.

 The Tools of the Trade